 Contrary to some wrong beliefs about the disease outbreak, consuming more garlic, curry leaves or cow’s urine would neither treat nor prevent Coronavirus infection.
-The Public Health department of Maharashtra have asked people to eat healthy, cover the mouth while coughing or sneezing and practise good hygiene.
+The Public Health department has asked people to eat healthy, cover the mouth while coughing or sneezing and practise good hygiene.

 Rather than believing the half-baked rumours on social media, stay aware of the latest information on the COVID-19 outbreak via correct sources.
 We recommend the websites of the CDC (Centers for Disease Control and Prevention) and WHO (World Health Organization), and the Ministry of Health and Family Welfare.